fediversespace/fediverse.space/README.md

 ## Requirements

+Note: examples here use `podman`.
+In most cases you should be able to replace `podman` with `docker`, `podman-compose` with `docker-compose`, and so on.

-Though dockerized, backend development is easiest if you have the following installed.
+Though containerized, backend development is easiest if you have the following installed.

 - For the scraper + API:
   - Elixir